 The application process starts with the publication of the call for proposals.
 Call 3 opened on 15 February 2018.
 The call document is available to download above.

 Preparation of the Application

 Applicants are encouraged to start the process of preparing their application as early as possible.
 The first step is to identify the research area you are interested in and a potential host supervisor from the PIs listed in the 'Research Areas' section of the MedTrain website.
 You should work with the PI of your choosing to develop your project proposal.
-Following submission, a letter of support from a host supervisor is required in order for your proposal to progress to peer-review.
+Following submission, if necessary an optional letter of support from the relevant MedTrain PI will be requested.
 During the application stage, the MedTrain host supervisor can help you to identify an appropriate secondment organisation and supervisor in the non-academic sector.